GlastonburyC/PersonalGenomePipeline/README.md

 ##Output

 1. Personalised genome Allele specific expression file.
+2. Universal reference Allele specific expression file for comparison
 2. Gene level counts using the personalised genomes
 3. Gene level counts using the universal reference genome

+Each personalised sample weighs in at approximately 10Gb.